badair/stilla/README.md

 # stilla
 LINQ-inspired lazy range composition for C++14

--fluid interface
+-fluid interface via unobtrusive macros - create lambdas using syntax similar to C#

--static composition with iterators...may create a coroutine-based implementation in the future
+-static composition with iterators (may create a coroutine-based implementation in the future)

--for now, lazy_eval_iterator implements boost::iterator_facade as a single pass traversal iterator
+-for now, implements boost::iterator_facade as a single pass traversal iterator

 Example usage:
 ```C++